919447614

 OUR KEY OBJECTIVES

-• Reduce the number of animals in R&D studies and quality controls by eliminating studies or replacing them with alternative methods.
-Specifically, Virbac is committed to reducing, by 2025, the number of animals used for quality controls by 18,000 compared to 2018, i.e., a 50% reduction.
+• Limit the number of animals in R&D studies and quality controls by eliminating studies or replacing them with alternative methods whenever possible.
+Specifically, Virbac is committed to implementing a demanding policy of reducing the number of animals for quality control insofar as the proposed methods are technically feasible and acceptable from a regulatory standpoint in the countries where our products are sold.

 GOVERNANCE

 General management defines the strategic areas of focus regarding resources for conducting animal studies and the development of alternative methods.
-These areas are implemented by the Corporate Animal Ethics department in the form of policies, action plans and control processes; this department is also responsible for promoting and ensuring compliance with ethics and animal welfare within the Group and among its partners.
+These areas are defined by the Group’s Animal Ethics department in the form of policies, action plans and control processes; this department is also responsible for promoting and ensuring compliance with ethics and animal welfare within the Group and among its partners.

 OUR POLICIES AND ACTION PLANS